GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speakers:

-* Jessica Marine, U.S. Tax Court
+* Jessica Marine - U.S. Tax Court
-* Natalie Kurz, Contractor, U.S. Tax Court
+* Natalie Kurz - Contractor, U.S. Tax Court
-* Kristen Lohman, Contractor, U.S. Tax Court
+* Kristen Lohman - Contractor, U.S. Tax Court

 - - -